grislyeye/three-meet/pages/classes/wise.md

 </header>

 You command dark forces to afflict an enemy.
-You gain the Stricken (1d10, Ranged 120ft) [spell attack](pages/combat/attacks.md?id=spell-attacks).
+You gain the Stricken (Ranged 1d10) [attack](pages/combat/attacks.md).

 <header>